Price range: $34.95 through $59.95

 A Grafted female that is self-fruitful.
 Developed by the late Elwyn Meader in New Hampshire.
-Meader is widely grown in colder climates Because of it being very cold hardy to -25° F. This tree is heavy bearing with sweet fruit that ripens in early October, continues to drop into November, and has some fruit persisting on the tree into winter in the NorthEast.
-Meader will produce annually making this persimmon is an excellent choice as it does fully ripen here in central Pennsylvania and drops free from the tree for an extended amount of time.
+Meader Persimmons is widely grown in colder climates Because of it being very cold, hardy to -30° F. This tree is heavy bearing with sweet fruit that ripens in early October, continues to drop into November, and has some fruit persisting on the tree into winter in the NorthEast.
+Meader will produce fruit annually, making this persimmon an excellent choice as it fully ripens here in central Pennsylvania and drops free from the tree for an extended time.
+The fruit is sweet and a nice sized at 2”.
+This is one of my favorites as I like to bow hunt in PA, and this tree drops slowly through our bow season, running from early October into late November.
 Mature height 40′-60′.
 Plant hardiness zones 5-9.

 Description